iel-amra/iel-amra/README.md

 🔭 I’m a student in 42 Lyon and I'm currently searching for an internship.
 I'm really intersted in complex algotithms and stimulating challenges.

 🌱 Here is an overview of my school projects (From the newest to the oldest):
-- Transcendance, the final project, grade 125/100 : It's a 5 people team project where the goal was to develop a single page website of a multiplayer game.
+- Transcendance, the final project : It's a 5 people team project where the goal was to develop a single page website of a multiplayer game.
 It pocesses a user management system with 3 different athentification systems, a playable game against an other distant user or against an AI oppenent, 1 vs 1 games and tournaments, multilanguages support, and other functionalities.
 - Irc : An irc protocol based chat server with basic commands.
 - Inception : A docker project based where all the images needed to be built from a clean image of debian.
 - Piscine CPP : A discovery of C++, from basic to complex notions such as templates, algorithms, casts and polymorphism (with different exercises such as the diamond problem)